albertodemichelis/squirrel/doc/source/reference/api/object_creation_and_handling.rst

     :param HSQUIRRELVM v: the target VM
     :param SQInteger idx: an index in the stack
     :param SQBool * b: A pointer to the bool that will store the value
-    :remarks: if the object is not a bool the function converts the value to bool according to squirrel's rules.
+    :remarks: if the object is not a bool the function converts the value to bool according to quirrel's rules.
 For instance the number 1 will result in true, and the number 0 in false.

 gets the value at position idx in the stack as bool.